 A virtual machine is a computer file, typically called an image, that behaves like an actual computer.
 In other words, a computer is created within a computer.

-It runs in a window, much like any other program, giving the end user the same experience on a virtual machine as they would have on the host operating system itself.
+It runs in a window, much like any other program.
+This cloud computing service gives the end user the same experience on a virtual machine as they would have on the host operating system itself.

 The virtual machine is sandboxed from the rest of the system, meaning that the software inside a virtual machine can’t escape or tamper with the computer itself.